ebagdasa/ebagdasa.github.io/about.md

 #### Research interests

-I work on projects to enforce and explore Privacy and Security limitations in Machine Learning and
+I work on projects to enforce and explore Privacy and Security limitations in Machine Learning.

 This is my latest (10/2018) [resume]({{ site.url }}/assets/files/EvgenyBagdasaryanResume.pdf).